sanskrit/raw_etexts_english/blogs/manasataramgini/2007-06-18_with-the-other-paksha.md

 +++
-title = "With the otherxa0pakSha"
+title = "With the other pakSha"

 +++
 The third hero advanced with a large force to defend his turf.
 His men